 Yet this image was conceived through the aristocratic window of a landed country estate.
 Sir Philip Sidney’s Arcadia (1593) and Edmund Spenser’s Fairie Queene (1590) are two seminal works in this vein and were both written when the expropriation of England’s peasantry, so crucial to the development of capitalism, had begun in earnest.
 As Raymond Williams writes, the growing dominance of the urban in early modern societies eventually transfigured the countryside to become “a myth functioning as a memory.”6 The real memory was buried in the furrows of the land: class warfare, commons enclosed, ties to land and place uprooted, time-and-wage-bound structures and communal ways of life made impossible.
 All this memory of historical rupture had to be sublimated to create the “modern” countryside: a standing reserve for the extractive and distractive benefit of city-dwellers.
 The deprivation and poverty, the emptied communities and drug addiction, the loneliness and sense of abandonment (and the subsequent rise in support for the far right) across so much of rural Europe has its genesis in this early modern bargain, which began in England.

 But it was with the arrival of Romanticism that the view that the “common people” were in essence closer to truth, to reality, took hold on the imagination: what was needed for a new, true literature was the “real language really used by men,” as William Wordsworth put it in the preface to his 1798 Lyrical Ballads.
 Obsessed with rediscovering the influences and “impulses” (a favorite word) of nature himself, Wordsworth staged a great deal of the Ballads in the world of the naturally “innocent” rural poor of his native Lake District, with roving rural beggars cast almost like ghosts of the displaced peasant world.
-Wordsworth had a penchant for connecting the “romantic” destitution and nobility of this “ruined” peasantry to systemic materialist causes.
+But Wordsworth had trouble connecting the “romantic” destitution and nobility of this “ruined” peasantry to systemic materialist causes.
 His more intellectually curious friend and collaborator, Samuel Taylor Coleridge, in the flush of idealistic youth, planned with fellow poet Robert Southey to found a utopian socialist commune in America – “Pantisocracy” – in which all property was to be held in common and all work shared.
 The scheme failed: all three poets, Wordsworth, Coleridge, and Southey, would become Tories later in life.

 It would fall to later “peasant poets” such as John Clare, George Crabbe, William Barnes, and Robert Burns to issue powerful correctives to the poetic misappropriation of the countryside throughout the nineteenth century, when the poverty of England’s rural laborers was becoming too plain to ignore and was documented by campaigners such as the radical MP William Cobbett in his 1830 Rural Rides.
 Idealization of the already-vanished peasant societies of England was common among early socialists.
 In fact, it was in direct and scornful response to the small-scale, peasant-inflected commune economies dreamt up by utopians such as Robert Owen and Charles Fourier that Karl Marx proposed his revolution via “dictatorship of the proletariat.”
 In Marx’s adopted England, this proletariat was composed of relatively recent descendants of dispossessed peasants, a dispossession enabled by the enclosure of the commons (the privatization of publicly accessible farmland by wealthy landowners).
 It is now a commonly accepted credo of Marx’s that the “rural idiocy” of the peasantry could never be the foundation for revolution across Europe.
 But as later studies (notably by sociologist Teodor Shanin in his 1983 volume Late Marx and the Russian Road) have pointed out, Marx was reconsidering this with great energy toward the end of his life.